alta3/llm-the-alta3-way/doc/transformer-model-explained.md

 * Cross-validation: Cross-validation is a technique that evaluates the model on data that it has not seen before.
 * Early stopping: Early stopping is a technique that stops training the model when it starts to overfit the training data.

+It is important to note that overfitting is not always a bad thing.
+In some cases, it may be desirable for the model to perform well on the training data, even if it does not generalize well to new data.
+For example, a model that is used to diagnose diseases may be more accurate if it is trained on a large dataset of patients with known diseases.

+However, in general, it is important to avoid overfitting in order to ensure that the model is able to generalize to new data.

 # Key Terms

 - __Multihead attention__: a technique used in LLMs to allow the model to attend to different parts of the input sequence in different ways.
 This allows the model to learn more complex relationships between the input and output sequences.